Skip to content

 • SDF: \(S(\omega) = \dfrac{\sigma^{2}}{2\pi} \dfrac{1}{ | 1 - \phi e^{ -i\omega }|^{2}}\)

-• limited to frequencies below a certain level, determined by \(q\)
+• The spectral power is limited to frequencies below a certain level, determined by \(q\).

-• Smoother than an AR process of similar order since it is based on past shocks.
+• These are generally smoother than an AR process of a similar order because the series is based on a finite window of past shocks.

-1. We can curve out the path of an SDF.
+1. We can carve out the path of an SDF.
 There will be peaks in specific points in the SDF.
-Those peaks represent the dominant periodic components
+Those peaks represent the dominant periodic components.